TNOCS/csWeb/csServerComp/OfflineSearch/readme.md

 * 0.0.3 Fixed bug when a property returns a number
 * 0.0.4 Reorganized the output (added dist folder)
 * 0.0.5 Updated documentation
+* 0.0.7 Added fix for files that contain geometries without features

 ## About the code